zakariasan/alx-system_engineering-devops/command_line_for_the_win/README.md

 Uploading Screenshot from 9 to  18.png to /alx-system_engineering-devops/command_line_for_the_win/./Screenshot from 9 to  18.png
 Screenshot from 9 to  18.png                  100%   91KB  72.6KB/s   00:01
 ```

 > _ last step is to push all screeshots and Readme

+> _ Yuupi you mad it see you in the Next challenge